Runways & Navaids

 - Fees waived for aircraft used for Search & Rescue or Search & Rescue Training activities

-- Aircraft weights determined by Transport Canada’s Report TP143 “Air Traffic Designators” or the appropriate aircraft registry (Note: TP143 rounds aircraft weights up to the nearest 1,000 kilograms)
+- Aircraft weights determined by Transport Canada’s Report TP143 “Air Traffic Designators” or the appropriate aircraft registry (Note: All aircraft weights rounded up to the nearest 1,000 kilograms)

-- Minimum Landing Fees (for aircraft 3,000 kg or more not based at CYQA):
+- Minimum Landing Fees (for aircraft with GTOW over 2,000 kg not based at CYQA):

 Turboprop & Rotary Wing = $42.00